 CA Portal Blog for all CA, CS & Lawyers

-Home > Blog > CA Professionals > ICAI Plans To Upgrade Digital Skills of CA Professionals
+Home > Blog > CA Professionals > How CAs Can Develop Digital Skills in the Accounting World

 CA Professional Digital Skills

-As the years passed on, technology too grew and it has helped every aspect around the world to grow and taste the fruit of success.
-And now The Institute of Chartered Accountants of India has come up with initiatives of enhancing the digital expertise of CA professionals.
+As the years passed on, technology too grew, and it has helped every aspect around the world to grow and taste the fruit of success.
+And now the Institute of Chartered Accountants of India has come up with initiatives to enhance the digital expertise of CA professionals.
+Chartered Accountants (CAs) towards the accounting profession are not just number crunchers.
+Since the technology continues to update industries, aspiring CAs should prefer a skill set that is beyond traditional accounting knowledge.
+The digital world has rolled out new challenges and opportunities mandating CA aspirants to create a distinct range of skills to stay competitive.

-Chartered Accountants (CA) are no longer necessary to know solely finance and accounting.
+Chartered Accountants (CA) are no longer required to know solely finance and accounting.
 The world has become a digital landscape as technology has advanced, and the profession of Chartered Accountancy is no exception.
-The work of a Chartered Accountant has changed as technology has advanced, and new-generation CA practitioners must learn digital skills
+The work of a Chartered Accountant has changed as technology has advanced, and new-generation practitioners must learn digital skills for accountants.

 Modern And Future Based Knowledge On Research And Learning

-Lesser Interface With Proper Skill Set With In CA Field
+Lesser Interface With Proper Skill Set Within the CA Field

 • sector-specific specialization,